Sauromatian culture: Characteristics

 Sites belonging to the Sauromatian culture consist of kurgans whose contents are poorer than those of Scythian burials, attesting of the presence of less extensive class stratification among the Sauromatians as compared to their western Scythian neighbours.

+The remains of the Sauromatian culture consist nearly only of graves, which were themselves mostly secondary burials that had reused older kurgans.
+The grave goods present in these burials characterised the Sauromatians as well-armed cavalry warriors, although many of them appear to have also fought on foot.

 The Sauromatian kurgans of the 5th century BCE found in the southern foothills of the Ural Mountains were, however, more developed, large and rich, and belonged to a military aristocracy.
-One example of such rich Sauromatian sites is the Pyatimary group, located on the Ilek river.
+One example of such rich Sauromatian sites is the Pyatimary (Пятимары) group, located on the Ilek river.

 The Sauromatian kurgans of the Volga area were instead all poorer, and none of them possessed the stature and richness of the Ural kurgans.
 This is an attestation of the clan structure of Sauromatian society subsisting for longer in the region between the Don and the Volga, while the tribal aristocracy in this area was weaker in both economic and military terms as compared to the aristocracy near the Urals.

+The presence of pedestalled sacrificial altars made of stone or flat stone dishes with raised rims in female Sarmatian graves also confirms that claims of Graeco-Roman authors that Sarmatian women were warriors as well as priestesses.
+These priestesses held a very important status in Sauromatian society.

+Weapons

+Numerous weapons, armour, helmets were already found in the excavations of the Early Sarmatian Filippovka kurgan (c.
+450-300 BCE): The weapons are very similar to those of the Tagar culture.

-Out of all military Sauromatian burials which contain weapons, twenty percent of the graves belong to women warriors, attesting of the veracity of Graeco-Roman authors' claims that Sauromatian women held a special role and participated in military operations and in social life.
-Women's burials occupied the central position and were the richest in multiple Sauromatian funerary complexes, and sacrificial altars made of stone have been found in female graves.
+Out of all military Sauromatian burials which contain weapons, twenty percent of the graves belong to women warriors, with this relatively large number attesting of the veracity of Graeco-Roman authors' claims that Sauromatian women held a special role and participated in military operations and in social life.
+Women's burials occupied the central position and were the richest in multiple Sauromatian funerary complexes.